Subaru’s new Trailseeker EV starts at $40,000

 Daily energy & climate — solar, EVs, oil, the policy fights and tech bets shaping the transition.
 Free.

-- Trailseeker delivers 375 hp combined, hits 0-60 mph in 4.3 seconds, and is now the quickest production vehicle Subaru has ever sold in the US
+- The Trailseeker delivers 375 hp combined and hits 0-60 mph in 4.3 seconds, making it the quickest production vehicle Subaru has sold in the US.

-- Trailseeker is over 6 inches longer than the Solterra and offers 31.3 cubic feet of rear cargo — slightly more than the Tesla Model Y's 30 cu ft
+- The Trailseeker is over 6 inches longer and nearly an inch taller than the Solterra, opening up 31.3 cubic feet of rear cargo space — slightly more than the Tesla Model Y's 30 cu ft.